Ohio State vs. Michigan NCAA Football Odds, Plays and Insights | November 27, 2021

 Michigan Stats and Trends

-- Michigan has nine wins against the spread in 11 games this season.

-- Michigan's games this year have hit the over on five of 11 set point totals (45.5%).
+- Michigan's games this season have hit the over on five of 11 set point totals (45.5%).

-- Michigan is 9-2 against the spread and 10-1 overall when the team scores more than 19.0 points.
+- Michigan is 9-2 against the spread and 10-1 overall in games when it scores more than 19.0 points.

-- Michigan is 9-1 against the spread and 9-1 overall when the team piles up over 355.7 yards.
+- When Michigan picks up over 355.7 yards, the team is 9-1 against the spread and 9-1 overall.

-- The Wolverines have eight giveaways this season, while the Buckeyes have 18 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.